 The new NPHC Plots and Garden project beside I.G.
 Greer Hall.
 Click on the image for a full view.
 Photo by Marie Freeman

-NPHC Plots and Garden was one of several major construction projects completed recently at Appalachian State University to enhance the Appalachian Experience.
+NPHC Plots and Garden was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

-The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
+The project supports the strategic plan of App State and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It benefits students and the community.

-For more than 50 years, historically black colleges and universities across the United States have developed a tradition of providing a gathering space for the National Pan-Hellenic Council or NPHC.
-With its NPHC Plots and Garden project, Appalachian is among a very few predominantly white institutions (PWIs) that also pay tribute to the legacy of African-American Greek life.
+For more than 50 years, historically Black colleges and universities across the United States have developed a tradition of providing a gathering space for the National Pan-Hellenic Council or NPHC.
+With its NPHC Plots and Garden project, App State is among a very few predominantly white institutions (PWIs) that also pay tribute to the legacy of African American Greek life.

-Students, staff and NPHC alumni have been advocating for this project for nearly 10 years.
-It gained significant momentum in 2017–18, when Chancellor Everts dedicated space for the NPHC during 2017 Homecoming festivities and crews began construction in June 2018.
+Students, staff and NPHC alumni advocated for this project for nearly 10 years.
+It gained significant momentum in 2017–18, when Chancellor Sheri Everts dedicated space for the NPHC during 2017 homecoming festivities and crews began construction in June 2018.
 The site is located next to the Veterans Memorial in front of I.G.
 Greer Hall, near the B.B.
 Dougherty Administration Building.

 Construction is complete.
 An unveiling was held Sept.
 29, 2018, during homecoming festivities.
-Fundraising efforts surpassed $150,000 under the leadership of alumna Trustee Susan Branch '99, alumnus James Tolliver '96 and alumnus J.K.
-Reaves '93.
+Fundraising efforts surpassed $150,000 under the leadership of alumna Susan Branch '99, alumnus James Tolliver '96 and alumnus and Board of Trustees member James Reaves '93.
 Gifts are still being accepted under The Divine Nine Leadership Development Endowment, a newly created fund derived from the Plots and Garden project to provide leadership grants and awards to students within NPHC.

 How is it funded?

-The project is funded through institutional support as well as money raised by Appalachian NPHC affiliated alumni, faculty, staff and other friends.
+The project was funded through institutional support as well as money raised by App State NPHC affiliated alumni, faculty, staff and other friends.

 Who will benefit?

-The entire campus community, and especially members of the seven NPHC fraternities and sororities with chapters at Appalachian.
-This space signifies yet another way that the University of North Carolina System and Appalachian value diversity and inclusive excellence and the benefits these principles bring to campus and the community.
+The entire campus community, and especially members of the seven NPHC fraternities and sororities with chapters at App State, benefit from this project.
+This space signifies yet another way that the University of North Carolina System and App State value diversity and inclusive excellence and the benefits these principles bring to campus and the community.